 Entity Model type Description Legal and General Assurance Society Limited (LGAS) Partial Internal Model (The model includes business on a Standard Formula basis) LGAS is a European economic area (EEA) composite insurer.
 LGAS currently operates primarily as a life and pensions business in the UK.
 Legal & General Insurance Limited (LGIL) Internal Model LGIL is an EEA general insurer.
 A wholly owned subsidiary of LGAS, LGIL operates as a stand-alone business unit.
 Legal & General Assurance (Pensions Management) Limited (PMC) Internal Model PMC is an EEA long-term insurer.
-PMC provides unit-linked pension policies and segregated Investment management services primarily to occupational pension scheme trustees.
+PMC provides unit- linked pension policies and segregated investment management services primarily to occupational pension scheme trustees.

-Other firms included in the Group SCR
+Other firms included in the group SCR

-Entity Model type Description Legal & General Group Plc Internal Model The Group level insurance holding company.
+Entity Model type Description Legal & General Group Plc Internal Model The group level insurance holding company.
 Legal & General Reinsurance Ltd (LG Re) Internal Model LG Re is a non-EEA reinsurer that started writing business during 2014, initially accepting primarily annuity related risks.
 Banner Life Insurance Company Included in the model using Banner and William Penn William Penn Life Insurance Company of New York the deduction and aggregation method based on the local statutory requirements sell primarily individual protection policies in the US and are subsidiaries of the non-EEA holding company Legal & General America Inc. Legal & General Finance Plc Internal Model Legal & General Finance is an ancillary firm whose principal activity is to provide funding to other Legal & General insured entities.

 In line with the regulations Legal & General Finance Plc has been classified as a 'major business unit'.
-As an 'ancillary services undertaking' as defined in the Solvency II Delegated Regulation (January 2015), its activities are highly integrated with other insured entities within the Group.
+As an 'ancillary services undertaking' as defined in the Solvency II Delegated Regulation (January 2015), its activities are highly integrated with other insurance entities within the group.

-The PRA has approved the use of the Deduction and Aggregation method to include the Legal & General America firms in the Group Solvency Capital Requirements (SCR) until 1 January 2021.
+The PRA has approved the use of the Deduction and Aggregation method to include the Legal & General America firms in the group Solvency Capital Requirements (SCR) until 1 January 2021.

-The Group's overall (SCR) includes the following elements.
+The group's overall (SCR) includes the following elements.
 The percentages shown are as at 31 December:

-2017 2016
+2018 2017

-SCR for Internal Model firms 88.0% 86.9%
+SCR for Internal Model firms 86.3% 88.0%

-SCR for Group Pension Scheme 1.8% 2.1%
+SCR for Group Pension Scheme 3.6% 1.8%

-With-profits fund standalone position 7.0% 6.3%
+With-profits fund standalone position 6.1% 7.0%

-SCR for Standard Formula firms 0.0% 1.2%
+SCR for Standard Formula firms 0.0% 0.0%

-SCR for D&A Firms (Legal & General America) 2.4% 2.5%
+SCR for D&A Firms (Legal & General America) 3.2% 2.4%

-Capital requirement for financial firms 0.8% 1.0%
+Capital requirement for financial firms 0.8% 0.8%

 Total Group SCR 100.0% 100.0%